nutusSar/JLab2Python/README.md

 </code></pre>

 <p>This will create Jupyter Lab notebooks in the same directories as the original scripts, with the same names as the scripts but with the <code>.ipynb</code> extension.</p>

+ <p>Please note that the converter files are Python scripts, not Python modules, so they cannot be installed directly using PIP or Conda.</p>

 <h2>Contributing</h2>
 <p>Contributions are welcome!
 If you find a bug or have a feature request, please open an issue on the project's GitHub page.
 If you'd like to contribute code, please submit a pull request with your changes.</p>